Karate: Shito-Ryu

 Magazine ( Martial Arts MASTERS)

 There are four major schools (styles) of Japan Karate Do: Shotokan, Shito-ryu, Goju-ryu and Wado-ryu.
 They all belong to the Japan Karate-do Federation (JKF) which is the only Karate-do federation recognized by the Japanese government due to the high standards they promote.
-In our school, we practice using JKF standards and regulations which, in turn, are used in international competition.
+In our school, we use JKF standards and regulations for international competition.

 With the Chairman of the JKF and WKF Technical Committee, Tsuyama Sensei